|Nutrition Facts (per serving)|

-In a punch bowl, combine the partially thawed fruit punch, strawberries, orange and lemon juices, and water to create the fruit juice base.
+In a punch bowl, combine the partially thawed fruit punch, water, strawberries, and orange and lemon juices to create the fruit juice base.

-Stir well and store in the refrigerator until you're ready to serve.
+Stir well and store in the refrigerator until ready to serve.

-Just before serving the punch, add the ginger ale and Champagne.
+Just before serving the punch, add the Champagne and ginger ale.

 Garnish with fresh strawberries, rosemary, seasonal fruit, or citrus slices.
 Serve and enjoy.

 - This recipe relies on a frozen, concentrated fruit punch, which is why the extra water is needed.
 If you prefer to go with a bottled fruit punch juice, skip the water and pour 2 cups of fruit punch.
 Add more until you find the perfect juice blend for your taste.

 - During strawberry season, it's highly recommended to use fresh strawberries.
 You will want to mash them to release their juices, which can easily be done with a muddler.
 Alternatively, run the berries through your electric juicer.
 This gives the punch a fresher taste and creates a really nice drink for spring and summer parties.

 - Chill all of the ingredients ahead of time to make sure it's nice and cold before serving.
 By doing this, you can avoid adding ice and prevent watering down the flavor.
 Another option is to set the punch bowl in a high-walled tray or flat bowl filled with ice, refreshing it as it melts.

 - This recipe makes a rather large batch of punch—about 20 4-ounce servings.
 If your punch bowl cannot handle the volume, pour only half of the juice mix into the bowl at a time.
 Fill with an equal amount of ginger ale and Champagne, and reserve the rest to refill the bowl when it gets low.

 - A punch recipe like this is the perfect candidate to create a fruity non-alcoholic punch that everyone can enjoy.
 Simply replace the wine with a sparkling grape juice or sparkling cider.
 The flavor will be nearly identical.